Krrish 3: Release

-Copyright litigation
+Controversy

 Uday Singh Rajput, a writer from Sagar district in Madhya Pradesh moved the Bombay High Court alleging copyright violation of the script of Krrish 3 and seeking a stay on the all India release of the film and claiming ₹20 million compensation.
 But, the High Court refused to grant relief to the writer.

-Critical reception

-Krrish 3 has received generally positive reviews, with an average 69% Rotten Tomatoes score based on the 13 reviews.
+Reception

 Critics directed praise towards cast performances (particularly Hrithik Roshan, Kangana Ranaut and Vivek Oberoi), VFX, cinematography, background score, direction and entertainment value, but criticism has been directed towards the film's lack of originality, soundtrack and writing.

 India

 Taran Adarsh of Bollywood Hungama gave the film 4.5 out of 5 stars and stated that "the film has all the ingredients that make a splendid superhero film, besides being Rakesh Roshan's most accomplished work so far."
 Madhureeta Mukherjee of The Times of India gave it 4.5 stars while commenting "For sheer vision, bravado and superlative execution, this one soars to new orbits.
 Latch on to this cape for an exhilarating ride."
 Raedita Tandan of Filmfare awarded it 4 out of 5 stars, remarking "Hats off to Rakesh Roshan for dreaming big and actually pulling off this risky proposition.
 It's not perfect.
 But it has all the elements a good, entertaining film must have.
 All you Marvel superheroes, better watch out.
 Krrish is here to stay."
 Anupama Chopra of the Hindustan Times gave it 3.5 stars and said, "Filmmaker Rakesh Roshan deserves a round of applause for giving us a homegrown superhero.
 Krrish 3 is ambitious and exciting."
 Sarita Tanwar of DNA gave it 3.5 stars and wrote, "Krrish 3 is fast-paced and the VFX effects are smashing."
 Rohit Khilnani of India Today gave it 3.5 stars noting, "The only part where the movie dips are during the songs.
 The music sounds too dated for this action-packed film."

-The professional review by the critic board of Box Office India magazine found Krrish 3 an industry-defining event movie, stating: "Krrish 3 is not only a BIG film but transcends expectations.
-The film makes you proud of how far we, as a film industry, have come.
-It also makes a bold statement that our industry is at par with Hollywood when it comes to special effects.
-Rakesh Roshan has incorporated everything a Hindi cine-goers could hope for in this production.
-It is commercial cinema at its best, with exquisite flavours of action, drama, emotion and thrills.
-And stitching it all together is content that provides a wide enough canvas that has something for everyone in every age group."